ofloveandhate/markdown2canvas/tools/webwork2canvas/readme.md

 ## Pause! ⚠️ Check for readiness

-🛑 Did you complete steps 1-3?
+🛑 Did you complete steps 1-4?
+* Did you select content by toggling visibility?
-* Did you decide on a schedule?
+* Did you adjust due dates in Webwork?
 My tool will set the due dates in Canvas for you, and manually setting due dates in Canvas is painful.
 * Did you decide on a module naming scheme, gradebook categories, and save them in the json file?
 My tool will automatically create modules for you, add content to modules, and put assignments into their correct categories.
 * Did you adjust config settings?

-🧐 You may also proceed as an experiment if you make a Sandbox course, and use that course for the steps.
-In fact that's probably a good idea, the act of creating the assignments in your course ... there's no easy "undo" of the action, except to completely reset the Canvas course.
+🧐 May I suggest you experiment and use a Sandbox course for the following steps if you're doing this yourself?
+The act of creating the assignments in your course ... there's no easy "undo" of that action, except to completely reset the Canvas course.
 Only actually take my steps with your real course when you're really ready, especially if you've already put effort into your framework!

 ---